Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.2 - Send Hubway Data to Iot Hub/README.md

 ## Develop simulated-device code

-1. From Visual Studio Code, edit the **simulated-device.csproj** by clicking on the filename in the left panel.
+1. ?🚨?
+From Visual Studio Code, edit the **simulated-device.csproj** by clicking on the filename in the left panel.

-    > Click **Restore** for the **There are unresolved dependencies** message.
+    > ?🚨?
+Click **Restore** for the **There are unresolved dependencies** message.

-2. Press **Cntrl-S** to save the file.
+2. ?🚨?
+Press **Cntrl-S** to save the file.

-3. From Visual Studio Code, click on **Terminal** in the top menu and select **New Terminal** to open a new terminal window below.
+3. ?🚨?
+From Visual Studio Code, click on **Terminal** in the top menu and select **New Terminal** to open a new terminal window below.
-4. Press **Enter** to get the prompt.
+4. ?🚨?
+Press **Enter** to get the prompt.

-5. To update packages and resolve any dependancies, type the following at the terminal command prompt.
+5. ?🚨?
+To update packages and resolve any dependancies, type the following at the terminal command prompt.
     - **```dotnet add package Microsoft.Azure.Devices.Client --version 1.19.0```**

 6. Edit the file **SimulatedDevice.cs** by clicking on the filename in the left panel.

-7. Copy your connection string from the IoT Hub you created previously.
+7. Copy the connection string from the IoT Hub you created previously.
     - Go to the **Azure Portal**.
     - In the left side menu, click on **Resource Groups**.
     - Select the resource group created previously. i.e. **<*lastname*>-piday-rg**.